 WooCommerce and Magento are two competing platforms that both excel at what they do.
 Both platforms offer free, open source versions and are based on the PHP programming language.

 If you are looking to start your own business, then eCommerce might be a great solution, though ultimately deciding which platform to go with can be a bit tricky sometimes.
 Do not stress yourself out trying to examine the details, because we are here to help.

 Each platform offers its own unique features, and both claim to be the best at what they do.
 So, we decided to test them out for ourselves so that we can better inform you, making it easier for you to make an informed decision when choosing between WooCommerce and Magento.

 WooCommerce is a platform that was built on top of WordPress.
 This platform helps you create simple online stores, accept payments, manage items, and a lot more.
-WooCommerce works on top of WordPress (check our WordPress review), meaning you gain access to many other WordPress plugins or themes that you can use to start your business.
+WooCommerce works on top of WordPress, meaning you gain access to many other WordPress plugins or themes that you can use to start your business.

-When using WooCommerce, you will be able to create different online stores, receive payments, and even manage products.
+When using WooCommerce, you will be able to create different online stores, receive payments, and even manage products or create grouped products.
 You can choose between the community edition, which is available for free download, or the paid versions, which come with more features for you to choose from.

 However, while a very useful tool, WooCommerce’s main functionality is quite limited, meaning you may need to utilize other plugins to maximize its effectiveness.
 Because of this factor,WooCommerce cannot be scaled easily.
 When choosing to use WooCommerce, you will need to implement additional plugins in order to get certain functions, and also to maintain said plugins to keep them functional.
 Furthermore, the catalogue and order management capabilities of WooCommerce are very limited.